-Security guards are employed by businesses and organisations for two main reasons.
-To deter threats such as theft and vandalism, and to deal with these issues if they arise.
-Some people believe that as guards are employed to deal with crime, they have the same rights and powers as those who work in the police force.
+Security guards are employed by businesses and organisations for two main reasons: to deter threats such as theft and vandalism, and to deal with these issues if they arise.
+Some people believe that, as guards are responsible for handling crime, they have the same rights and powers as those in the police force.

-However, this is not the case.
-Security guards have no more rights or legal authority than members of the general public (you could even deny speaking to a guard if you didn’t want to).
-So, what are security guards legally allowed to do?
-Can security guards detain you if they believe you’re committing a crime?
+However, this is not the case; security guards have no more rights or legal authority than members of the general public (you could even choose not to engage with them if you wish).
+So, what are security guards legally allowed to do, and more importantly, can security guards touch you in the UK?

-We’ll be discussing this and more such as what security guards can and can’t do in the UK, if they can make arrests, and whether security guards are allowed to touch you.
+We’ll be discussing this and more, including what security guards can and can’t do, whether they can make arrests, and the legal limits around when a security guard is allowed to touch you.

 Table of Contents